 The city of Austin, Texas, needed to line a 101-acre-foot effluent storage pond for a wastewater treatment plant and needed something robust with long-term service life.
 The project had a number of factors that made it particularly difficult:

 - The pond was in a large commercial development within the Lake Austin and Barton Creek watersheds, and within the Edwards Aquifer contributing zone.
 It also sat near a 4,000-acre nature preserve with several known endangered species in the vicinity.
 As such, protecting the watershed and environment were of utmost concern throughout the planning, design, and construction phases.

 - The aquifer was the source of Austin's drinking water.
-The project couldn’t disturb the water, which meant digging deeper than four feet down was prohibited.
+The project couldn’t disturb the subgrade beyond four feet.